 Perfect Game— A game of 300, only achievable by throwing 12 continuous strikes.

 Revolutions— Describes the number of spins a bowling ball undertakes its way down the lane.

-Rotation— The spin applied the bowling ball about to delivery.
+Rotation— The spin applied to the bowling ball about to deliver.